 The name of the man I wish to present to you is known to all of you.
 He is not a native son of my state.
-He came from the great state of Ohio, which is the home of many presidents: also in our organization, the home of many Commanders-in-Chief.
-He was adopted as a citizen of California, and it has been his privilege and his pleasure Californians to be born in.
+He came from the great state of Ohio, which is the home of many presidents; also in our organization, the home of many Commanders-in-Chief.
+He was adopted as a citizen of California, and it has been his privilege and his pleasure uning his residence there to make California a better place for native Californians to be born in.